What are the best places to buy rental property in California?

 What are the best places to buy a rental property in California?

 It’s also where I started my real estate investment business.
-Check out this video for tips on getting started no matter the area you choose:

-The best places to buy a rental property in California are:
+Well, I took a look at market data and came up with this list of the best places to buy a rental property in California are:

 - Santa Clarita